hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_s_helmet_w_1c072b52-f51c-4ed2-9772-4e031b5f073d-0_0.content.md

 ## Discover the Universe

 At Space Explorer, we believe that the universe is full of mysteries waiting to be uncovered.
-That's why we've created a comprehensive resource for anyone who wants to learn more about space.
+That's why we've created a Com<wbr>pre<wbr>hen<wbr>sive resource for anyone who wants to learn more about space.
 Here are just a few of the topics you'll find on our site:

 - Latest news and discoveries
 - Space exploration history